kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 }
 ```

-Structured concurrency allows to specify major context elements (like dispatcher) once when you create a top-level coroutine.
+Structured concurrency allows specifying major context elements (like dispatcher) once when you create a top-level coroutine.
 All the nested coroutines then inherit the context and modify it only if needed.

-Note that when you write the code with coroutiens for UI applications, e.g. for Android, the common practice is to use
+Note that when you write the code with coroutines for UI applications, e.g., for Android, the common practice is to use
 `CoroutineDispatchers.Main` by default for the top coroutine, and to explicitly put a different dispatcher when it's
 needed to run the code on a different thread.